clayball/Dissembling-Ferret/README.md

-# Covert TCP
+# Dissembling Ferret

-Covert channels in the TCP/IP protocol suite.
-This topic is old but still relevant.
+Exploiting covert channels in the TCP/IP protocol suite for blue teams to validate security assumptions and vendor claims with respect to defensive technologies.

 TODO:
 - randomize the data sent (look like a spider)